What was Bernie Mac's net worth?

-Bernie Mac net worth: Bernie Mac was an American comedian and actor who had a net worth of $15 million dollars at the time of his death in 2008.
-He grew up putting on shows for his friends and neighbors, and began performing stand-up around Chicago when he was in his 20s.
+Bernie Mac was an American comedian and actor who had a net worth of $10 million at the time of his death in 2008.
+Bernie Mac grew up putting on shows for his friends and neighbors, and began performing stand-up around Chicago when he was in his 20s.
 He won the Miller Lite Comedy Search when he was in his early 30s, and suddenly his career took off.
 He went on to appear on HBO's Def Comedy Jam, and to play co-starring and supporting roles in multiple film projects, including, "Friday", "B*A*P*S", "Booty Call", "Life", "Ocean's Eleven", "What's the Worst That Could Happen", "Bad Santa", "Charlie's Angels: Full Throttle", "Mr. 3000", "Ocean's Twelve", and "Transformers".
 He also starred on the hit series, "The Bernie Mac Show" for five seasons on Fox.
 He toured the country as part of the "Kings of Comedy" tour.
 He passed away in 2008 at the age of 50.

 At the age of 32, Mac won the Miller Lite Comedy Search which helped him develop a stronger following.
 His popularity continued to increase after a successful performance on HBO's "Def Comedy Jam."
 The performance earned him a reputation for being fearless, as he had been able to calm a hostile crowd following comedian Martin Lawrence's unsuccessful attempts.
 Mac began opening crowds for increasingly large acts, including both comedians and musicians like Redd Roxx, Natalie Cole, and Dionne Warwick.
 He eventually began selling out shows as the featured act.